US Oil Returns To Positive Territory After Crash - UrduPoint

 US Oil Returns To Positive Territory After Crash

-US oil prices rebounded above zero Tuesday, a day after futures ended in negative territory for the first time as a coronavirus-triggered collapse in demand leaves the world awash in crude
+US oil prices rebounded above zero, a day after futures ended in negative territory for the first time as a coronavirus-triggered collapse in demand leaves the world awash in crude

-Singapore, (UrduPoint / Pakistan Point News - 21st Apr, 2020 ):US oil prices rebounded above zero Tuesday, a day after futures ended in negative territory for the first time as a coronavirus-triggered collapse in demand leaves the world awash in crude.
+Singapore, (UrduPoint / Pakistan Point News - 22nd Apr, 2020 ):US oil prices rebounded above zero, a day after futures ended in negative territory for the first time as a coronavirus-triggered collapse in demand leaves the world awash in crude.

 In afternoon Asian trade, US benchmark West Texas Intermediate for May delivery was changing hands at $1.67 a barrel after closing at -$37.63 in New York.